Top 5 Career Prospects in Arts and Crafts

 “Boy, what do you want to be when you grow up?” an older relative asked 5-year-old Dhruv, who was busy making clay models of animals.
 “An artist.” replied the little boy.
 “No, no, you should be a doctor or engineer or even a lawyer.
 Arts and Crafts are not appropriate fields for jobs.”

 This is standard advice that all kids receive the moment they deviate from the popular professional career options, especially if they want to pursue a career in the arts.
-The most common reason is the lack of job opportunities.
-But what if I told you that arts and crafts have equally diverse income opportunities like any other field.
-Let’s clear the misconception by learning about the top 5 career opportunities in arts and crafts:
+The most common reason is a lack of job opportunities.
+But what if I told you that arts and crafts have equally diverse income opportunities like any other field?
+Let’s clear up the misconception by learning about the top 5 career opportunities in arts and crafts:

 As long as we need products, there will be a need for advertising.
-Advertising requires an eye for details as well as thinking out of the box.
+Advertising requires an eye for details as well as thinking outside the box.
 Being proficient in arts and crafts leads to the development of creativity and imagination.
-In the advertising field, you can offer unique ideas and outlooks no one has ever used.
-This particular field has innumerable scopes, and an individual in advertising often ends up with a high income.
+In the advertising field, you can offer unique ideas and perspectives no one has ever used.
+An individual in this particular field has innumerable scopes, and an individual in advertising often ends up with a high income.
 Crafts for kids often require understanding and creating items that draw attention at a glance, a quality that is highly valued in advertising.

 A museum curator is a relatively unheard-of career in India, but it is considerably popular in countries abroad.
-To become a museum curator, you need to have in-depth knowledge about various artists and their art – modern and historical.
-A child who loves arts and crafts from a young age would have more extensive knowledge about art and its origin, making them an ideal museum curator.
+To become a museum curator, you need to have in-depth knowledge about various artists and their art—modern and historical.
+A child who loves arts and crafts from a young age would have more extensive knowledge about art and its origins, making them an ideal museum curator.
 Since the field remains niche compared to popular career avenues, it opens up the scope of working in various other countries.

 This is just the tip of the iceberg.
 Arts and crafts for kids open up multiple career fields and opportunities.
 In fact, a kid who likes the easy art and craft activities in childhood develops qualities that help in even non-art-related careers—arts and craft polish creativity, problem-solving, and presentation skills in children.
 The act of coloring and crafting strengthen their motor skills and control over movement.
 It also serves as a respite amid the endless studying and homework that a kid has to do.